Mingun Pagoda – Pahtodawgyi Ruins By Mandalay, Myanmar

 The ruined, time-worn doorways are really cool for photos.
 There’s one on each side of the rectangular building, and one of the doorways even has a huge crack running straight down the middle from an earthquake!
 It’s like an Indiana Jones set.

-You can walk inside these doorways, but it only goes a few feet deep because the inside of the building is collapsed and sealed off.
+You can walk inside these doorways, but it only goes about one meter deep because the inside of the building is collapsed and sealed off.
 Just north of Pahtodawgyi is a giant 90 ton bell (the world’s biggest ringing bell), which was meant to accompany the building when it was finished.

 All in all, the Mingun Pagoda is a fascinating place to visit along with the nearby bell and the Hsinbyume white pagoda!